Table of Contents

 By sizes in this instance, we’re referring to the space an image takes up on your hard drive, or in your cloud storage.

-There are three different page types on your store which have size limitations which you need to keep in mind when preparing your images.
+There are three specific and one general page types on your store which have size limitations which you need to keep in mind when preparing your images.

 |Art Print Store||100mb per image|